 Site publishing allows Android clients to access Microsoft Exchange servers through Exchange ActiveSync.
 While a site-publishing rule is, configured for Exchange ActiveSync, single sign-on, authentication cookie & Kerberos authentication are not available, HTTP Basic Authentication is the only method to authenticate the clients.

 Geo IP database is a dedicated database, added to enhance FortiWeb's GEO IP for identifying exact locations of IPv6 addresses.
 It is no longer required to periodically, upload the GEO IP database.
 FortiWeb automatically updates the database from the FortiGuard Distribution Servers.
 The interface of manually uploading of the database is, kept for those deployments that do not have an Internet connection.

-The cookie poisoning settings are now a part of new cookie security policy, which allows administrators to configure additional methods to prevent cookie based attacks.
+The cookie poisoning settings are now a part of the new cookie security policy, which allows administrators to configure additional methods to prevent cookie-based attacks.
 For example, we can encrypt the cookies issued by a backend server or add security attributes to them.

 The threat-scoring feature allows us to configure the policies of signature in any organization to take punitive measures based on various signature violations on any client, instead of a single signature violation.
 When any client violates a signature in the threat-scoring category, it contributes to a combined threat score.
 When the combined threat score exceeds maximum value that is specified, FortiWeb takes action.
 We can specify the combined threat scores; the calculation is based, on HTTP transactions or sessions, or TCP sessions.

-A botnet is a threat that utilizes zombies, which was previously infected, distributed globally, to overpower the server directed by the command on control servers.
+A botnet is a threat that utilizes zombies, which were previously infected, distributed globally, to overpower the server directed by the command on control servers.
 Examples are LOIC, HOIC, and Zeus.

 Proxies known as True transparent & transparent inspection, are similar to any topology aspect.
 Due to the differentiation in the mode of data interception, both have only some behavioral differences: